Rsz Img 1840

 If you are studying Arabic in college or high school, most likely you are learning MSA.
 If you still do not know what form of Arabic to study, stick with MSA.

 If you started with MSA and decided to pick up a dialect at a later time, it would be an easy transition or addition.
+However, if you start by learning a dialect, which is highly oral, less structured, and less rigid than MSA, switching or adding the latter would be more challenging.

+In a nutshell, dialects are more expressive and conversational, whereas MSA is more interpretive and text-based.
 Find the closest profile above and use it to guide your decision.
-But whichever you end up picking, you are making a great choice by learning a beautiful language that can reward you in more ways that you can even think of.
+But whichever you end up picking, you are making a great choice by learning a beautiful language that can reward you in more ways than you can even think of.

 Happy learning!